Admissions and Application FAQ

 Q: How do I get my transcripts/ACT score sent to my college?

-A: Request a copy of your official LHS transcript by filling out the form here, or by signing up in the Career Center.
+A: Request a copy of your official LHS transcript here, or by signing up in the Career Center.
 Request which schools you want your ACT/SAT scores to go to when you register to take it.

 Q: If I am not going to go to college right after high school, should I still apply now?